la2050/archive/_projects/2015/people-for-parks-community-school-parks.md

   participation will keep these spaces sustainable.
 project_image: 'https://img.youtube.com/vi/3nATZG2br34/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/3nATZG2br34'
-'In one to three sentences, please describe your proposal.': >- People for Parks (PFP) will open six new LA Community School Parks for public use during non-school hours.
-LAUSD youth enrichment specialists will offer diverse programming with emphases on play, physical activity, nutrition, outdoor learning and community building.
-Use of school playgrounds as park space is a creative, efficient, inexpensive way to provide a park within walking distance of LA residents.
-Community mobilization by PFP and parent participation will keep these spaces sustainable.
 Where will you be working?:
   - Central LA
   - East LA